 - 1 cups sugar

-Mix in a medium bowl water, La Lechera sweetened condensed milk, salt, corn starch, egg yolks, and shredded coconut.
+- Mix in a medium bowl water, sweetened condensed milk, salt, cornstarch, egg yolks, and shredded coconut.
 Reserve.

-Just before serving decorate with meringue, whipped cream, or roasted coconut, if desired.
+- Just before serving, decorate with meringue or whipped cream, and topped toasted coconut, if desired.

 - Venezuelan Mondongo Soup [recipe+video]

 - Instant Pot Venezuelan Oxtail Soup [Sopa de Rabo][Video]

 - Venezuelan Flan Quesillo